 What to visit near Bucharest?

-Well, this place is worth a whole day to relax cause is the biggest wellness, relaxation and entertainment center in Europe.
+Well, this place is worth a whole day to relax cause is one of the biggest wellness, relaxation and entertainment center in Europe.
 And it is located North of Bucharest, near Otopeni airport and ~ 40 minutes away from the city. (they have their own buses for visitors).

 The indoor temperature is 29-30C the whole year.